 When the timer rings, stop and read over what you wrote.
 Mark three events that stand out to you.
 Pick one (you might save the other two for another day, when you’re looking for something to write about).

-Take another ten minutes to write in detail about the incident or period you’ve chosen.
+Take another ten minutes for memoir writing and write in detail about the incident or period you’ve chosen.
 Why is it important to you now?
 How is it relevant to the bigger story of your life-to-date?

 Extra credit: Was a shadow* illuminated by your attention?
 If so, how can you write your way to a deeper understanding of what was hidden?